Oklahoma State sinks No. 12 Texas Tech’s Big 12 title hopes

 BIG PICTURE

-Texas Tech: The Red Raiders went unbeaten at home but struggled on the road.
+Texas Tech: The Red Raiders went unbeaten at home but struggled elsewhere.
 They went 3-6 on the road and 5-8 away from home.
 That’s not a good sign heading into postseason play.

 UP NEXT